 Situated in the heart of Bricktown, The Criterion is the latest addition to Oklahoma City’s live music scene.
 Designed in a classic Art Deco style, The Criterion offers a full-service bar and can seat up to 4,000 people.

-OU Sooners fans know Historic Campus Corner in Norman is the place to be, whether it's for game day or a night on the town.
-Kick back with a cold one at Blackbird Gastropub or O'Connell's Irish Pub & Grille; chow down at some of Norman's most popular eateries like Victoria's Pasta Shop and Pepe Delgado's Authentic Mexican; or go shopping at local boutiques like Antique Garden, Blush, and Savvy Fashion.
-Campus corner has been around since 1917 for a reason!
-Come see it for yourself on Adventure Road.
+OU Sooners fans know Historic Campus Corner in Norman is the place to be, whether it’s for game day or a night on the town.
+Kick back with a cold one at Blackbird Gastropub, Louie’s Grill & Bar or O’Connell’s Irish Pub & Grille; chow down at popular eateries like Fuzzy’s Taco Shop and Volare; or shop at local boutiques like Blush and Stella Rae’s.

 Established in 1962, Lyric Theatre of Oklahoma is now a nationally recognized theatre company, putting on countless Broadway-caliber shows each year.
 Lyric also provides community arts outreach and hosts an artistic academy to nurture young talent.
 If you're interested in the performance arts, then you've got to see one of Lyric Theatre's high-quality shows the next time you're in Oklahoma City.